quickzebra/crossplane-demo/readme.md

-# The is a demo for App of Apps + Crossplane
+# This is a demo for App of Apps + Crossplane

 ### Please Note: the following is draft demo flow and it will further automated in the near future